-Hire revenue is recognised over the period of the booking being when the performance obligation for service as the agent is satisfied.
+Camplify hire revenue is recognised over the period of the booking being when the performance obligation for service as the agent is satisfied.
+PaulCamper hire revenue is recognised at the time of booking being when obligations are fulfilled to both the owner and the hirer.